 Mewstone Wines is a tiny winery in the beautiful D’Entrecasteaux Channel region of Tasmania.
 It was started by business-savvy brothers Jonathan and Matthew Hughes (winemaker Jonathan has an economics degree and a background as a wine distributor, and Matt is a banker).
 They make a range of wines, but among the stars are pinot and riesling.

-To find out the next batch of award winners first, become a Halliday Wine Companion member.
+To find out this year’s award winners first, sign up to the Halliday Wine Companion newsletter.